HostMetro was recently founded in 2012 to specialize in providing only shared hosting.

 HostMetro’s ‘Price Lock Guarantee’ is one of the more innovative offerings we’ve seen after reviewing almost thirty different web hosting companies.
 What else do they offer besides low prices?

 Our experience with HostMetro’s customer support started pretty well.
 Their agents connected quickly and answered all of our questions in a timely manner.

 Unfortunately, our background checks show generally mixed reviews about the availability (and effectiveness) of their customer support department.

-- “We are unable to login our cpanel and email is not working.
+- “We are unable to log in to our c-panel and email is not working.
 We have tried contacting your online support and no one is picking up.
 Will anyone of you explain to me what’s happening?”

-- “Hello guys, this is almost days now our websites is down and we are getting no help, taking 24hrs to reply for a ticket?
-I want help soonest, i can’t even reach you on call.”
+- “Hello guys, this is almost days now our websites are down and we are getting no help, taking 24hrs to reply for a ticket?
+I want help soonest, I can’t even reach you on call.”

 - “What seems to be the problem with your support?
-I can’t get hold of anyone over the phone and its almost two hours wait.
+I can’t get hold of anyone over the phone and it’s almost two hours wait.
 I can’t even connect with your chat support.
 And your email support is very slow.
-We are having issue with our emails and I wan’t somebody to fix it for me.”
+We are having an issue with our emails and I want somebody to fix it for me.”